How the Stedrok Value Framework Works

 The rating is a tool for prioritisation.
 It is not a shortcut around doing your own homework, and it is never a guarantee of future returns.

-Stedrok groups companies into broad bands to help you decide where to spend your research time first.
+Stedrok groups companies into broad bands to help you prioritize review time with a clearer sense of relative opportunity and risk.

 Rating What it usually signals

-Watch Interesting candidates that clear the main quality and resilience checks but may need either a more attractive entry price or further improvement in fundamentals.
-Many investors use this band as a personal watchlist.
+WATCH Viable candidates that clear the main quality and resilience checks but may need either a more attractive entry point or further improvement in the underlying data.
+Many investors use this state as a research watchlist.

-Avoid Companies that currently sit outside our preferred range on valuation, business strength, or resilience.
-These names usually do not justify further work for conservative, long‑term investors under the current conditions.
+AVOID Companies that currently sit outside the preferred range on valuation, quality, or resilience.
+Under current conditions, these names usually do not justify further work for disciplined long-term investors.

 Many users start by filtering for companies with stronger ratings, then dig deeper into the financial statements, industry dynamics, and management quality before making any decisions.